A New Shelter in East Java

 we have gained an invitation to open a full aftercare shelter for child survivors of sex trafficking IN EAST JAVA, INDONESIA

 Our Cemetery Outreach ministry serves the women and children living among the graves of a sprawling 17-acre cemetery in East Java, Indonesia.
 In this community, the women clean graves during the day and sell sex for pocket change at night just to feed their children.
-Our growing relationship with these families opened our eyes to the vulnerability of the children living in and around that city.
-This became most clear to us when a sponsored child was suspected of being bought and sold on cemetery grounds.
+Our growing relationship with these families opened our eyes to the vulnerability of the children living in and around that region.
+This became most clear to us when a few young girls in our community were bought and sold on cemetery grounds.
 Our hearts broke.

 Our work in the cemetery has granted us tremendous relationship with local authorities; so much so, that we have gained an invitation to open a full aftercare center for child survivors of sex trafficking.